PicNet/Centazio/src/readme.md

 - sql server simulation
 - simulation needs improments, has lots of single id hacks using entity map, select * in core storage, need better helpers
 - check testing coverage
-- review all code comments
-- when core entities are updated need to check that the internals of the core entity (ids, dates, status, etc.) were not changed by the client.
-May want to separate 'client' fields from ICoreEntity fields
-- clean up interfaces and types, have stuff everywhere

 - set up azure devops testing pipeline (agent is ready)
 - self-hosted runner